Many software developers have misconceptions about postal codes (usually

 Postcodes are always numbers

-No, many countries like the UK and Canada have alphanumeric codes.
+No, many countries like the UK, Canada, and the Netherlands have

 But even in countries that use only digits in their postal codes it is best